-To refine this selection I am going to click on refine edge tool on the options bar or just press ctrl+alt+R/cmd+opt+R. You can also go to Select>Refine Edge to open the Refine Edge Tool Box.
+To refine a selection, I am going to click on refine edge tool on the options bar or just press Cmd + Opt + R / Ctrl + Alt + R. You can also go to Select > Refine Edge to open the Refine Edge Tool Box.

 The refine edge toolbar looks like the one shown below.

-In the view mode box, you can see various modes.
+In the view mode box, you can see the modes.

-Marching Ants: In this mode, your selection will be surrounded by marching ants.
+- Marching Ants: Marching ats will surround your selection.
 The keyboard shortcut is M.

-On Black: One of the most used modes by me.
-In this mode, the area that is not selected is filled with black color.
-It gives you high contrast so its easy for me to select the image.
+- On Black: One of the most used modes by me.
+Black color will fill the are that is not selected.
+It gives you high contrast so it’s easy for me to select the image.
 The keyboard shortcut is B.

-On White: Just opposite of “on black” mode.
+- On White: Just opposite of “on black” mode.
 The white color will fill the area that is not selected.
 The shortcut is W.

-Black & White: In this mode, the area that is selected will be filled by white color and that is not selected.
+- Black & White: the White color will fill the area that is selected and black color will fill the area that is not selected.
 The shortcut is K.

-On Layers: In this mode, the area which is not selected will become transparent.
-Note that you may see checkboard pattern.
+- On Layers: In this mode, the area that is not selected will become transparent.
+Note that you may see the checkboard pattern.
 That pattern indicates the transparent layer.
 The shortcut is L.